Talking in Your Sleep (The Romantics song): Song history

-The song appeared on the Romantics' 1983 album In Heat and was the Romantics' biggest chart hit, garnering substantial radio airplay and a million in US 45 RPM single sales.
+It appeared on the Romantics' 1983 album In Heat and was the Romantics' biggest chart hit, garnering substantial radio airplay and a million in US 45 RPM single sales.
 Nemperor Records also released an extended 12" dance mix, which was timed at 5:56.

-The song reached number three – where it held for three weeks – on the Billboard Hot 100 in early 1984.
-It also went to number one on the Dance/Disco Top 80 chart, as well as hitting No. 2 on Billboard's Album Rock Tracks chart.
+The song reached No. 3 – where it held for three weeks – on the Billboard Hot 100 in early 1984.
+It also went to No. 1 on the Dance/Disco Top 80 chart, as well as hitting No. 2 on Billboard's Album Rock Tracks chart.

-In Australia, "Talking in Your Sleep" climbed to number 14 on the Australian Singles Chart (Kent Music Report).
+In Australia, "Talking in Your Sleep" climbed to No. 14 on the Australian Singles Chart (Kent Music Report).

 Music video

-The song's music video, widely aired at the time on MTV and elsewhere, featured the band performing while surrounded by standing, but seemingly sleeping, women who were dressed in lingerie, pajamas, and other sleepwear.
+The song's music video, directed by Bob Dyke, was widely aired at the time on MTV and elsewhere.
+It featured the band performing while surrounded by standing, but seemingly sleeping, women who were dressed in lingerie, pajamas, and other sleepwear.